 If all of the above responses will make the situation worse, what are the solutions for cyber bullying?
 Here are some ways you can help your child through this difficult time:

 - Understand their pain – from the above information about cyber bullying you can imagine how awful your child might be feeling.
-Put yourself in their shoes and really consider what they’re going through so you can not only sympathize but better still, empathize with them
+Put yourself in their shoes and really consider what they’re going through so you can not only sympathise but better still, empathise with them

 - Be a loving and supportive parent – give your child a hug, and tell them you love them.
 Console them.
-Let them know that together you can fix this: that you understand how to stop cyber bullying, and that you’ll support them 100%
+Let them know that together you can fix this: that you will help to stop the cyber bullying, and that they have your full support no matter what

 - Remind them who they are – you child might have forgotten how great they are, and might be starting to believe some of the nasty things the cyber bully is saying about them.
 Point out their strengths in personality, and highlight some of the things they’re good at